-Please note that there may be some changes to this schedule in certain circumstances.
+Please note that there may be some changes to the schedules shown under each course module outline, under certain circumstances.
 You will always be informed of changes and if submission dates are changed, you will always find the accurate submission deadline dates in your module handbook.
 (Submission dates will never be moved earlier than published.)
-The purpose of this document is to give you an idea of the overall flow of this academic year with key term, holiday and submission dates.
+The purpose of this document is to give you an idea of the overall flow during the course of study with key term, holiday and submission dates.